Missouri Truck Accident Lawyers

 Comparative Fault in Missouri Truck Accident Cases

-Missouri follows a pure comparative fault system in personal injury cases, including truck accidents.
+Missouri uses a pure comparative fault rule in personal injury cases, including truck accidents.
 Under this system, an injured person may still recover compensation even if they were partially responsible for the crash.
 However, any recovery may be reduced by the percentage of fault assigned to the injured party.

 In Missouri truck accident cases, trucking companies and insurers frequently attempt to shift blame to injured drivers in order to reduce financial exposure.
 Because commercial truck crashes often involve complex evidence, accident reconstruction and regulatory analysis are critical to accurately assessing fault.